 Hello and Happy New Year, everyone!
 I can’t believe it’s already the start of a new year.
 Can time just slow down a little bit?
 These last few months have flown by and it feels like I didn’t get to accomplish everything I set out to do.
 But that’s why we take time to reflect on the last year and refine those goals/resolutions for the next year, right?
 Keep reading to see my 2018 recap and 2019 word of the year!

 2018 Recap and 2019 Word of the Year

 At the beginning of 2018, I published a post with my 5 goals and resolutions.
-I think I did quite well at accomplishing those goals and resolutions.
-I learned to be more mindful of my thoughts and actions.
-I also learned to stop striving for perfection and to let go of things I cannot control.
+Looking back, I think I did quite well at accomplishing those goals and resolutions.
+First of all, I learned to be more mindful of my thoughts and actions.
+Second, I also learned to stop striving for perfection and to let go of things I cannot control.
 I became more comfortable in my own skin and more confident without wearing any makeup.
 I let myself be more vulnerable and open in my relationships with others.
-I got better at managing my money and improved my financial well-being.
+And lastly, I got better at managing my money and improved my financial well-being.

 But there are still some things I didn’t accomplish in 2018… like publishing consistent content on both MagickGal and Avec Valerie.
 Or apply to grad school.
 And that’s why it’s so crucial to evaluate and revise your goals as needed.
 You evaluate what worked and what didn’t.
 If goals weren’t met, you revise your plan of action.
 Altogether, 2018 was a successful year of growth and stability for me.
 Now it’s time to move forward and do better in 2019.